In games

 Player notes

-Seeing too many ads and echoing others, I once thought mechanical watches were cool too.
+I never understood the antiques, but seeing too many watch ads and echoing others, I once thought mechanical watches were cool too.
 All that talk about “craftsmanship,” “artisanal art,” “a man’s romance.”

 But I later realized: mechanical watches are the ultimate vanity stat equipment.
 Inaccurate timekeeping, high maintenance costs, and heavy.
 Purely for showing off.